cuzzo/react-complete-me/README.md

 };
 ```

-The first and third parameters are self explanitory. `$el` is the DOM element into which the autocompleter will be appended. `on_submit` is a function to call when the user choses an ElasticSearch suggestion or otherwise submits the search string.
+The first and third parameters are self explanitory. `$el` is the DOM element into which the autocompleter will be appended. `on_submit` is a function to call when the user chooses an ElasticSearch suggestion or otherwise submits the search string.

 The second argument, `Suggestion` is an object that implements the Suggestion Interface, which--in this repository--is the default Suggestion Interface, located at `./src/app/jsx/suggestion.jsx`.